Three life lessons from 2019 – an interesting year

 Lesson #1 for 2019 – Life is never perfect

 I know this lesson.
 You know it.
 We all know it.
 Life is never perfect.
-In general, I categorize my life into two parts – professional and personal.
+I generally categorize my life into two parts – professional and personal.
 The professional piece is what happens at work.
 The personal component is the rest of my life.
 In 2018 – my professional life was excellent.
 Lots of success.
 While my personal life was challenging.
-For 2019 – the opposite was true.
+In 2019 – the opposite was true.
 I struggled at work but enjoyed my life outside the office.
 This lesson is a reminder that it is rare both pieces are perfect, and that is okay.

 Instead of pushing yourself to an impossible ‘perfect,’ and therefore getting nowhere, accept ‘good.’
 Many things worth doing are worth doing badly.